function-store/TD_ParHoverMIDI_VSN1/README.md

-# HoveredMidiRelative
+# TouchDesigner Par Hover Control for VSN1

-A TouchDesigner component for intuitive parameter control using **endless relative MIDI encoders** and mouse hover interactions. **This component only works with endless relative MIDI knobs (such as the [Intech Studio VSN1](https://intech.studio/se/shop/vsn1?sku=grid3-vsn1-r), but should work with others) - standard potentiometers will not function.**
+A [TouchDesigner](https://derivative.ca) component designed for the **[Intech Studio VSN1](https://intech.studio/se/shop/vsn1?sku=grid3-vsn1-r)** that provides intuitive parameter control using **endless relative MIDI encoders** and mouse hover interactions.
+While optimized for VSN1, it's compatible with other endless relative MIDI controllers. **Standard potentiometers will not function as intended.**

 ## Overview

-HoveredMidiRelative enables seamless parameter adjustment in TouchDesigner by combining mouse hover detection with MIDI controller input.
-Simply hover your mouse over any parameter and use your MIDI controller to make precise adjustments without clicking or dragging.
-The system controls one parameter at a time based on your mouse hover position.
+This component enables seamless parameter adjustment in TouchDesigner by combining mouse hover detection with VSN1's endless encoders and visual feedback system.
+Simply hover your mouse over any parameter and use the VSN1's knob to make precise adjustments without clicking or dragging.
+The VSN1's screen and LEDs provide real-time feedback, while the system controls one parameter at a time based on your mouse hover position.

 > Relative MIDI means the device sends a value less or greater than 64 to indicate movement in either direction.
 The greater the difference, the bigger the movement.
 The sensitivity is configurable for VSN1 for example.

+> This repo also contains the [Grid Editor](https://intech.studio/products/editor) package that needs to be added to the editor, see [Installation Steps](#installation)

 Below is a summary of the features mapped to [Intech Studio VSN1](https://intech.studio/se/shop/vsn1?sku=grid3-vsn1-r), the target hardware of this repo.